If you want to understand the differences between Flutter vs. React Native, and how they can maximize business benefits, let's get started.

 Programming Language Used

-React Native uses JavaScript, one of the widely used programming languages for web app development.
+React Native app development uses JavaScript, one of the widely used programming languages for web app development.
 Developers with React web experience can quickly transition into mobile app development using React Native.

 Key Features